flatironinstitute/mfa_jupyter_for_programming/README.md

 This repository contains Jupyter notebooks and other material intended to help teach "how to use Jupyter for teaching programming".
-The intended audience for the course are the "master teachers" participating in the Simons Foundation Teach for America program.
+The intended audience for the course are the "master teachers" participating in the Simons Foundation Math for America program.

 From the <a href="https://jupyter.org">Jupyter.org web site:</a>
 "The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more."  ... and they forgot to mention it's a great tool for teaching programming.